-Live Video Production: 5 Questions You Need To Ask
+Live Stream Q&A: 5 Questions You Need To Ask

 At Livestream, we have a team of professionals working in the field, producing live broadcasts for a variety of clients.
 They travel around the world making sure the 250+ productions we do every year are flawlessly executed.
 We talked with Livestream’s Head of Production Joe Bandelli and Project Manager Dennis O’Brien to come up with the top five questions you should ask yourself before embarking on a live production.